trajano/jaspic-tester/test-server-auth-module/README.md

   distributed system.
 The key would be passed in via the options `Map`
 * if you are already using sessions, you can store the subject as a session attribute
+* If using a session, handle the `POST` method when a redirect is needed by storing the `POST` data into a session variable temporarily and then dispatching it later when recovering.